houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 Informally, a language denoting mechanism is a well-defined system for denoting a class of languages.

 For our current purposes, we'll say that a system consists of well-defined instances.
-In particular, there are rigorous and exhaustive rules governing these instances.
-For example, we may consider the syntax behind Python as a well-defined system.
-Its instances are valid Python snippets like `some_var = True`.
-Each snippet is governed by rigorous and exhaustive syntax rules.
+In particular, there are strict, rigorous and exhaustive rules governing these instances.
+For example, we may roughly consider the different types behind Python as a well-defined system.
+Its instances are valid Python type like `bool` or `str`.
+Each snippet is governed by strict, rigorous and exhaustive rules - the `for` keyword cannot be a Python type.
 Moreover, each instance must denote a language (a set of strings).
-So, a language denoting mechanism denotes the class of all languages denoted by each of its instances.
+For example, syntactically, the `bool` type denotes `True` and `False`.
+Naturally, a language denoting mechanism denotes the class of all languages denoted by each of its instances.

 In summary, a language denoting mechanism must satisfy the following properties:

 1. It consists of well-defined instances.
 2. Each instance denotes a language.

-As a side note, I would like to justify my introduction of a concept of a language denoting mechanism.
-Its theoretical import is to act like a bridge between theoretical systems that are _intrinsinctly_ distinct but _extrinsinctly_ similar to each other.
+As a side note, I would like to justify my introduction of the concept of a language denoting mechanism.
+I believe that its theoretical value is to act like a bridge between systems that are _intrinsinctly_ distinct but _extrinsinctly_ similar to each other.
+It allows us to easily talk about and bridge these kinds of systems.
 For example, we often speak of Turing Machines and the Lambda Calculus as equivalent models of computation.
-Intuitively, these are intrisinctly distinct entities - one feels like a mechanical devices with a tape and a head while the other feels like syntactic manipulation.
+Intuitively, these are intrisinctly distinct entities - one is a mechanical devices with a tape and a head while the other feels like syntactic manipulation.
 However, they both extrinsinctly "talk about" (i.e. denote) the same class of recursively enumerable languages.
-So, framing them as language denoting mechanisms allows us to easily talk about and bridge these distinct systems.
+So, framing them as language denoting mechanisms allows us to easily talk about and bridge these intrisinctly distinct systems.

 ### 1.3 Chomsky's hierarchy

 ![Chomsky's hierarchy](/images/irregular-javascript-expressions/chomsky_hierarchy.webp)

-Chomsky's hierarchy is a containment hierarchy of formal languages (or their corresponding grammars).
-This hints at how different classes of languages are denoted by different language denoting mechanisms.
-One such class is the class of regular languages.
-The higher up the hierarchy, the more complex the languages get.
+Chomsky's hierarchy is a containment hierarchy of formal languages.
+It hints at how different classes of languages are denoted by different language denoting mechanisms.
+The higher up the hierarchy, the more complex the languages get (the more complex the mechanism gets).
 Traditionally, regular languages live at the very bottom with context-free languages just above.
-An interesting property of the hierarchy is that each class of languages needs a different type of machine to recognise it.

- Briefly, a language denoting mechanism is regular if and only if the class of languages it denotes *is* the class of regular languages.
+For our current purposes, the hierarchy allows us to visualise that we can have different kinds of language denoting mechanism.
+Each kind corresponding to a particular level in the hierarchy.
+For example, we have regular language denoting mechanisms.
+I come back to this concept later on but for now let's say that a language denoting mechanism is regular if and only if the class of languages it denotes *is* the class of regular languages.

 ![Regular language denoting mechanism](/images/irregular-javascript-expressions/regular_language_denoting_mechanism.webp)